 The Timor Leste Dental Program was founded in June 2003, when we were invited by the Carmelite Sisters to set up a dental clinic in their health centre in Maubara, on Timor Leste’s north coast.
 The rural location and the provision of a dedicated space for a dental surgery made this an ideal base for a program aimed at assisting the largely rural Timorese population who have no way of accessing services in Dili.

-The Timor Leste Dental Program is a registered Rotary project.
-It is Project 110/2004-05 within the Rotary Australia World Community Service (RAWCS).
+The Timor Leste Dental Program is registered as Project 110/2004-05 within the Rotary Australia World Community Service (RAWCS).
 Rotary Australia provides organisational and financial structure for the program, which includes travel insurance for our volunteers and tax deductibility for our donors.
 The program has the approval and support of the Timor Leste Ministry of Health and we liaise directly with Clinical Directors of the hospitals and health centres in the villages and towns in which we work.

 All our volunteers self-fund their trip, but return home enriched by an increased awareness of ethnic, cultural, religious and racial diversity and the discovery that we are far more alike than we are different.